DOE PAGES title logo U.S. Department of Energy

 ORCiD logo [1]; [2]; [3]

 The surface of last scattering of the photons in the cosmic microwave background is not a spherical shell.
 Apart from its finite width, each photon experiences a different gravitational potential along its journey to us, leading to different travel times in different directions.
-Since all photons were released at the same cosmic time, the photons with longer travel times started farther away from us than those with shorter times.
+Photons passing through an underdense region started farther away from us than those traveling through an overdense region.
 Thus, the surface of last scattering is corrugated, a deformed spherical shell.
-We present an estimator quadratic in the temperature and polarization fields that could provide a map of the time delays as a function of position on the sky.
+Here, we present an estimator quadratic in the temperature and polarization fields that could provide a map of the time delays as a function of position on the sky.
 The signal to noise of this map could exceed unity for the dipole, thereby providing a rare insight into the universe on the largest observable scales.

 Research Organization: